KauzClay/docs-tap/scst-scan/creating-scan-policy-template.hbs.md

     Where `METADATA-STORE-CA-CERT` is the Metadata Store CA certificate

+1. Apply the created secrets in the developer namespace:

+    ```console
+    kubectl apply -f metadata-store-access-token-secret.yaml -n DEVELOPER-NAMESPACE
+    kubectl apply -f metadata-store-cert-secret.yaml -n DEVELOPER-NAMESPACE
+    ```

 ## <a id="task-run-sample"></a> Edit the `TaskRun` sample to enforce the policy

-The following sample `TaskRun` waits until the vulnerability data is available for the image.
+The following sample `TaskRun` waits until the vulnerability data is available for the image in the Metadata Store.
 When the data is available, the vulnerabilities are aggregated by severity.
 The policy that `GATE` sets determines whether `TaskRun` succeeds or fails.

 Edit the sample for your needs: